necrolingus/udemy_docker/nginxwordpressmysql/README.md

 ##### To learn more about certbot, you can go here: https://certbot.eff.org/

 ### Lets install Apache and Nginx certbot packages.
 We wont use Apache, but now you know how to install them
+sudo apt-get install certbot

+#### Install the relevant plugins for certbot

 sudo apt-get install python-certbot-nginx

 sudo apt-get install python-certbot-apache